skyline75489/SimpleDNS/README.rst

 	199.59.150.7
 	199.59.150.39

-You can also use `--min-ttl` to extend the cache lifetime.
+Note that the default cache lifetime depends on the ttl of DNS answer.
+You may want to set a larger ttl using --min-ttl to extend the cache lifetime.

 Advanced
 --------